Military Divorce Attorney- Carlsbad

 Many military service members will end up retiring from the military and receiving military retirement.
 Many will also have contributed to a government sponsored savings account called the Thrift Savings Plan.
 Generally retirement accounts in California divorces are divided pursuant to community property law.
 However, in military divorce cases, sometimes the military member may have the option of having the law of his or her home of record control the division of the retirement account.
 If the law in that State is more favorable then the military member must identify this issue at the very beginning of the case or could potentially waive the right to object to the California court dividing the retirement according to community property law.

-For more information on Military Divorce check out John Griffith’s in depth article here
+For more information click on John Griffith’s in depth article on military divorce.